The entire book appears at this link with chapters added after appearing online:

 fairly aimless somewhat guided missile finally follwing without

 back to the mall, to mull over what the F was the matter.

-The dynamic duo then our the various
+The dynamic duo circles various open air

-relocating the red sports car.
+relocating the fabled red sports car.

-Sorry Charlie, no luck on that score
+Sorry Charlie, no luck, snake eyes on that score.

 Bay when he spies Expressway Lanes.
 “Hmmmm,” he notes,